GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     }
     ```

 1. Edit the code to search for an retriver the relevant documents.
-See the instructions and hints in the code.
+See the instructions and hints in the code for guidance.

 #### TypeScript